 embedment – (1) the process of pressing a felt, aggregate, fabric, mat, or panel uniformly and completely into hot bitumen or adhesive to ensure intimate contact at all points; (2) the process of pressing granules into coating in the manufacture of factory prepared roofing, such as shingles

-emulsion – an intimate mixture of bitumen and water, with uniform dispersion of tile bitumen or water globules, usually stabilized by an emulsifying agent or system
+emulsion – an intimate mixture of bitumen and water, with a uniform dispersion of tile bitumen or water globules, usually stabilized by an emulsifying agent or system

-envelope – a continuous membrane edge seal fonned at tile perimeter and penetrations by folding the base sheet or ply over the plies above and securing it to the top of the membrane.
+envelope – a continuous membrane edge seal fonned at the tile perimeter and penetrations by folding the base sheet or ply over the plies above and securing it to the top of the membrane.
 The envelope prevents bitumen seepage from the edge of the membrane.

 equilibrium moisture content – (1) the moisture content of a material stabilized at a given temperature and relative humidity, expressed as percent moisture by weight; (2) the typical moisture content of a material in any given geographical area

-equiviscous temperature (EVT) – the temperature at which the viscosity of an asphalt is 125 nun2!s (125 CST); the recommended asphalt temperature-±.
+equiviscous temperature (EVT) – the temperature at which the viscosity of asphalt is 125 nun2!s (125 CST); the recommended asphalt temperature-±.
 14° C (25° F) at the time of application to the substrate

 exposure – (1) the transverse dimension of a roofing element not overlapped by an adjacent element in any roofing system.
-The exposure of any ply in a membrane may be computed by dividing the felt width minus 51 nun (2in), by the number of shingled plies; thus, the exposure of a 914-mm (30in) wide felt in a shingled, four ply membrane should be 210 111m (8 1/2 in); (2) the time during which a portion of a roofing element is exposed to the weather
+The exposure of any ply in a membrane may be computed by dividing the felt width minus 51 nun (2in), by the number of shingled plies; thus, the exposure of a 914-mm (30in) wide felt in a shingled, four-ply membrane should be 210 111m (8 1/2 in); (2) the time during which a portion of a roofing element is exposed to the weather

 extra steep asphalt – See super-steep asphalt

-fabric – a woven cloth of organic or inorganic filaments, threads or yarns
+fabric – a woven cloth of organic or inorganic filaments, threads, or yarns

 factory square – 10m2 (l08 ft)